 Evolution of trade under the WTO: handy statistics

-- Volume and value graphs below show trade picking up steeply since the establishment of the WTO in 1995.
+- Merchandise volume and value graphs below illustrate trade picking up steeply since the establishment of the WTO in 1995.

-- As of 2017, world trade volumes have expanded 4.4% annually on average since 1995, when the WTO was first established.
-For developing countries, the figure is 6.2%; for developed countries, it is 3.1%.
+- As of 2020, on average, world merchandise trade volume and value have expanded 3.8% and 5.0% respectively on average since 1995, when the WTO was first established.

 - World Trade Organization.
 2007.
 World Trade Report: Six Decades of Multilateral Cooperation, What Have we Learnt?
 Geneva: WTO. p.207 Back to text

 - https://www.dartmouth.edu/~dirwin/docs/w21782.pdf Back to text

 - Trade is calculated as average of exports and imports, and excludes significant re-exports or imports for re-exports Back to text